Koenkk/zigbee2mqtt.io/docs/information/windows.md

         git clone git@github.com:Koenkk/zigbee2mqtt.git
         ```
     * otherwise use the green `Clone or download` button to download the zip archive, then extract it
-1. Change to the newly created directory and install dependencies with Node.js' own package manager `npm` and build Zigbee2MQTT
+1. Change to the newly created directory and install dependencies with Node.js' own package manager `npm`
     ```bash
     npm ci
-    npm run build
     ```

 ## 3. Configuring